Jeremboo/THREE.MeshLine/ROADMAP.md

 - Have a `dist/` repo with the compiled and minimfied code
 - Segment the sources `src/` in modules, use es6.
 - Follow the Three.js standart style (add the linter)
-- Define the latest version of THREE.js supported
+- Update and define the latest version of THREE.js supported

 ### Geometry